 Do I get Common Law Severance?

 Everyone gets common law severance unless they have a termination clause in their contract ousting the common law in favour of some other kind of formula or even just statutory severance.
 For example, your employment contract could say: “all you get is 1 week of severance per year of service” and that might appear to be good enough to remove your entitlement to common law severance.
 However, the bread and butter of employment lawyers are getting their clients out of these termination clauses because they are often written poorly.
-Call us if you have a termination clause displacing your right to common law severance, and we will advise for free whether your termination clause is any good.

 Read here for more on who is entitled to severance pay.